 A.J.
-Brown vs Emeka Egbuka: Who Should You Start?
+Brown vs Emeka Egbuka: The Full Breakdown

 Deciding between A.J.
 Brown and Emeka Egbuka is a common lineup dilemma for fantasy managers.
 The Philadelphia Eagles wide receiver put up 12.1 PPG in 2025 over 15 games; Emeka Egbuka of the Tampa Bay Buccaneers averaged 9.7 in 17.
 A 2.4-point margin that could shift on any given week.